G0rg0ne/RAG-ooN/README.md

 # RAG (Retrieval-Augmented Generation) System

-This project implements a Retrieval-Augmented Generation (RAG) system using a PreTrained LLM(GPT,Phi,....) .
-The system retrieves relevant documents from a set of PDFs and generates answers to queries using a pre-trained language model (GPT-2 or GPT-Neo).
+This project implements a Retrieval-Augmented Generation (RAG) system based on a custom made Vectorstore & Conversation chain .
+The system retrieves relevant inforamtion from a set of PDFs and generates answers to queries using a pre-trained language model (GPT-2 or GPT-Neo).
+This system was built using Stramlit wich is an open-source Python framework for data scientists and AI/ML engineers to deliver interactive data apps.

 ![rag_detail_v2](assets/interface.png)

 Remark : In this project i tried to build the langchaing's

 These are some usefull material/links that I used to build this project :